Recipes to Help You Raise a Farewell Toast to Carl

 And what’s great is that the energy expended in tracking down your fauna will be balanced by the simplicity and duration of its preparation: most of the time involved in making this recipe is inactive.
 That means plenty of downtime to prepare your dessert and hang Walking Dead posters throughout your space.

 Do you remember that scene in the season 7 episode “Hearts Still Beating,” where Maggie was given an apple pie in thanks for her heroic deeds, and then devoured the entire thing with bare hands, before fellow survivors even had a chance to ask for a slice?

 This recipe was inspired by that scene.
 And because it’s meant to be eaten utensil-free, you won’t have to worry about any sticky trigger fingers.

 This recipe yields individual hand pies, which make great party food (that means good for sharing, Maggie!).
-And the apples and warming spices it calls for, so evocative of autumn, will pair beautifully with the rest of the menu.
+And the apples and warming spices it calls for will pair beautifully with the rest of the menu.
 What’s more, because it’s apple season, you’ll have no trouble finding a variety of delectable apples.

-With this killer menu, a few well-placed decorations, and a gaggle of costume-clad guests, you’ll have all the ingredients you need to slay your Walking Dead dinner party.
+With this killer menu, a few well-placed decorations, and a gaggle of costume-clad guests, you’ll have all the ingredients you need to slay your Walking Dead viewing party.